ministryofjustice/payforlegalaid-openapi/README.md

 Raise PR for review, requires two approvals
 Merge change into main - this will trigger the package deployment workflow Review of workflow will be required, request from member of the GPFD team

+## Tags
+On deployment of a new package, the CI/CD pipeline will also tag the software using the naming convention: vX.X.X